spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 2. Using spark-submit:
      - Bundle above code as a mvn project and create jar file out of it.
-     - Please refer to this git repository where I've added the needed dependencies and bundled it as a mvn project
-     - Once your mvn project it ready, do 'mvn clean install' and build JAR file
+     - Once your mvn project it ready, do 'mvn clean install' and build JAR file.
+(I'll soon share a git repository where I'll add all the needed dependencies and bundle it as a mvn project to download and run directly)
      - Now run it with following command:
 	```markdown
 	spark-submit MainClass --master yarn-cluster <JAR_FILE_NAME>